LambdaAK/TinyGPT/README.md

 ```
 CLIENT:
-Alice has the ball.
+Alice has the ball and 5 apples.
+Bob has the key.
+Charlie has the clock and 3 oranges.

 OUTPUT:
 Got it.

 CLIENT:
-Bob has the key.
+Alice gives the ball to Charlie.
+Bob gives the key to Alice.
+Alice gives 2 apples to Bob.

 OUTPUT:
 Got it.

 CLIENT:
-Alice gives the ball to Bob.
+Charlie gives the clock to Bob.

 OUTPUT:
 Got it.